barntsen/PyEl2d/readme.md

 Perfectly-Matched-Layer (PML) method.

-The core function are written in a Domain Specific Language (DSL) called Eps.
-Eps is capable of automatic GPU acceleration, and the same source code can then be used for both CPUs and GPUs.
+The core function are written in a Domain Specific Language (DSL) called epsilon. epsilon is capable of automatic GPU acceleration, and the same source code can then be used for both CPUs and GPUs.

 ## Installation
 Clone the repo to a local directory.
 Run the mk.sh in the top directory.
-The script will compile the c/cuda/hip code and install a simple script (ac2dmod) for running simulations.
+The script will compile the c/cuda/hip code and install a simple script (el2dmod) for running simulations.

 ## Directories

- - Ac2d        -Eps and Python source code for the library
+ - El2d        -epsilon and Python source code for the library
+ - Python      -Python-only version (not completed)
  - Python-c    -C code for the wave propagation library.
  - Python-cuda -Cuda code for the wave propagation library.
  - Python-hip  -Hip code for the wave propagation library.